dell-cloud-marketplace/docker-phpbb/README.md

     mysql -u admin -p ca1w7dUhnIgI --host 127.0.0.1 --port 3306

+### Advance Example 1
+To start your image with a data volume (which will survive a restart) for the PHP application files, do:

+    docker run -d -p 80:80 -p 443:443 -p 3306:3306 -v /app:/var/www/html \
+    --name phpbb dell/phpbb

 ### Complete the installation

 Open a web browser and navigate to either the public DNS or IP address of your instance.
 For example, if the IP address is **54.75.168.125**, do: